microsoft/onnxruntime/docs/performance/tune-performance.md

 If you are using the onnxruntime_perf_test.exe tool, you can add `-p [profile_file]` to enable performance profiling.

+<h4>Performance and Profiling Report</h4>

-In both cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, etc).
+In both OLive tool and the onnxruntime_perf_test.exe tool, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, and so on).
 This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:

-* Open chrome browser
+1. Open Chrome browser
-* Type chrome://tracing in the address bar
+2. Type chrome://tracing in the address bar
-* Load the generated JSON file
+3. Load the generated JSON file

+<h4>Profiling CUDA Kernels</h4>
-To profile CUDA kernels, please add cupti library to PATH and use onnxruntime binary built from source with `--enable_cuda_profiling`, performance numbers from device will then be attached to those from host.
-For example:
+To profile CUDA kernels, please add 'cupti' library to PATH and use onnxruntime binary built from source with `--enable_cuda_profiling`.
+The performance numbers from device will then be attached to those from the host.

+**Single Kernel example:**

+In the following example, the "Add" operator from the host initiated a CUDA kernel on device named "ort_add_cuda_kernel" which lasted for 33 microseconds.

 ```json
 {"cat":"Node", "name":"Add_1234", "dur":17, ...}
 {"cat":"Kernel", "name":"ort_add_cuda_kernel", dur:33, ...}
 ```

-Here, "Add" operator from host initiated a CUDA kernel on device named "ort_add_cuda_kernel" which lasted for 33 microseconds.
+**Multiple Kernels example:**

-If an operator called multiple kernels during execution, the performance numbers of those kernels will all be listed following the calling sequence:
+If an operator called multiple kernels during execution, the performance numbers of all those kernels will be listed following the calling sequence:

 ```json
 {"cat":"Node", "name":<name of the node>, ...}
 {"cat":"Kernel", "name":<name of the kernel called first>, ...}
 {"cat":"Kernel", "name":<name of the kernel called next>, ...}
 ```
+### 3. Ort_perf_view tool

 ONNX Runtime also offers a [tool](https://github.com/microsoft/onnxruntime/tree/master/tools/perf_view) to render the statistics as a summarized view in the browser.

+The tool takes the input as a JSON file and reports the performance of the GPU and CPU in the form of a treemap in the browser.

 ## Using different Execution Providers

 To learn more about different Execution Providers, see [Reference: Execution Providers](../execution-providers).

-### Build the EP
+### Build the Execution Provider

 **Python**